javan/whenever/README.md

 No. Heroku does not support cron, instead providing [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 If you deploy to Heroku, you should use that rather than Whenever.

+### Docker

+If you want to use `whenever' in you dockerized rails app, be sure that you have installed `cron` if not add the following line to you `Dockerfile`

+`apt-get install -y cron`

 ### Testing

 [whenever-test](https://github.com/heartbits/whenever-test) is an extension to Whenever for testing a Whenever schedule.